Canadian Coast Guard: Special operating agency (2005–present)

-On April 4, 2005, it was announced by the Minister of Fisheries and Oceans that the CCG was being designated a "special operating agency"—the largest one in the federal government.
+On April 4, 2005, the Minister of Fisheries and Oceans designated the CCG as a "special operating agency"—the largest one in the federal government.
 Although the CCG still falls under the ministerial responsibility of the Minister of Fisheries and Oceans, it has more autonomy where it is not as tightly integrated within the department.
-An example is that now all CCG bases, aids to navigation, vessels, aircraft, and personnel are wholly the responsibility of the Commissioner of the Canadian Coast Guard, who is also of assistant deputy ministerial rank.
-The commissioner is, in turn, supported by the CCG headquarters which develop a budget for the organization.
-The arrangement is not unlike the relationship of the Royal Canadian Mounted Police, also headed by a Commissioner, toward that organization's parent department, the Department of Public Safety.
-As of December 6, 2019, Mario Pelletier has been appointed the current Commissioner of the Canadian Coast Guard.
+An example is that all CCG bases, aids to navigation, vessels, aircraft, and personnel are wholly the responsibility of the commissioner of the Canadian Coast Guard, who is also of assistant deputy ministerial rank.
+The commissioner is, in turn, supported by the CCG headquarters, which develops a budget for the organization.
+The arrangement is not unlike the relationship of the RCMP, also headed by a commissioner, toward that organization's parent department, the Department of Public Safety.
+On December 6, 2019, Mario Pelletier was appointed Commissioner of the Canadian Coast Guard.

-The special operating agency reorganization is different from the past under both DOT and DFO where regional directors general for these departments were responsible for CCG operations within their respective regions; this reportedly caused problems under DFO that did not occur under DOT.
-Now all operations of CCG are directed by the Commissioner, who reports directly to the Deputy Minister of the Department of Fisheries and Oceans.
-Assistant Commissioners are responsible for CCG operations within each region and they report directly to the Commissioner.
+The special operating agency reorganization is different from the past under both DOT and DFO, where regional directors general for these departments were responsible for CCG operations within their respective regions; this reportedly caused problems under DFO that did not occur under DOT.
+Now all operations of CCG are directed by the commissioner, who reports directly to the deputy minister of the Department of Fisheries and Oceans.
+Assistant commissioners are responsible for CCG operations within each region and they report directly to the commissioner.
 This management and financial flexibility is being enhanced by an increased budget for CCG to acquire new vessels and other assets to assist in its growing role in marine security.

 CCG continues to provide vessels and crew for supporting DFO's fisheries science, enforcement, conservation, and protection requirements.
 The changes resulting in CCG becoming a special operating agency under DFO did not address some of the key concerns raised by an all-party Parliamentary committee investigating low morale among CCG employees following the transfer from DOT to DFO and budget cuts since 1995.
 This committee had recommended that CCG become a separate agency under DOT and that its role be changed to that of an armed, paramilitary organization involved in maritime security by arming its vessels with deck guns, similar to the United States Coast Guard, and that employees be given peace officer status for enforcing federal laws on the oceans and Great Lakes.
-As a compromise, the CCG now partners with the Royal Canadian Mounted Police (RCMP) and Canada Border Services Agency (CBSA) to create what are known as integrated border-enforcement teams (IBETs), which patrol Canadian waters along the Canada–United States border.
+As a compromise, the CCG now partners with the RCMP and CBSA to create IBETs, which patrol Canadian waters along the Canada–United States border.